CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ### Version History

-Introduced in Cumulus Linux 5.0.0
+Introduced in Cumulus Linux 5.1.0

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set
+cumulus@leaf01:mgmt:~$ nv set interface swp1 ip neighbor-discovery home-agent lifetime 0
 ```

 ## nv set interface \<interface-id\> ip neighbor-discovery home-agent preference

-Home agent's preference value that is used to order the addresses returned in the home agent address discovery reply.
+Configures the Home Agent router preference used to order the addresses returned in the Home Agent address discovery reply.
+You can set a value between 0 and 65535.
+0 is the lowest preference.

 ### Usage